vittoriom/CleanroomLogger/README.md

 CleanroomLogger is also extensible, allowing you to multiplex log output to multiple destinations and to add your own logger implementations.

-#### Contributing

-CleanroomASL is in active development, and we welcome your contributions.

-If you’d like to contribute to this or any other Cleanroom Project repo, please read [the contribution guidelines](https://github.com/gilt/Cleanroom#contributing-to-the-cleanroom-project).
+### Swift 2.0 compatibility

+The `master` branch of this project is Swift 2.0 compliant and therefore **requires Xcode 7 beta 2 or higher to compile**.

+### License

+CleanroomASL is distributed under [the MIT license](/blob/master/LICENSE).

+CleanroomASL is provided for your use—free-of-charge—on an as-is basis.
+We make no guarantees, promises or apologies. *Caveat developer.*

-## Adding CleanroomASL to your project
+### Adding CleanroomASL to your project

 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)